 The key to successful ETF investments isn’t as easy as just merely loading them onto your trays.
 Like stocks, the good ETFs swim alongside the bad.

 A little common sense, however, goes a long way…

 Here’s what you need to consider before placing your bet:

-Know what you are buying.
+Know What You’re Buying.
 The important thing to understand is exactly what your ETF is supposed to track.
-Moreover, if your ETF holds many different assets, it's important to know the breakdown of each of them by percentage.
+Moreover, if your ETF holds many different assets, it’s important to know the breakdown of each of them by percentages.
 Taken together, that information will give you a better idea of how your fund may perform — especially in a down market.

-Don't chase price, chase performance.
-ETFs may be diversified, but that doesn't mean they are not susceptible to momentum price swings.
+Don’t Chase Price, Chase Performance.
+ETFs may be diversified, but this doesn’t mean that they aren’t susceptible to momentum price swings.
 Remember that they trade like stocks and can become wildly overvalued in the short run.
-So use each fund's Net Asset Value (NAV) as a guide to what the fund should cost.
+So, use each fund’s NAV as a guide to what the fund should cost.

-Avoid the newer funds.
+Avoid the Newer Funds.
 ETF providers tend to develop new funds in the “hottest markets.”
-That means these funds have greater risks associated with them since they lag the trend itself.
-Moreover, because these new funds are largely untested, they have no track record to base a solid buy on.
+This has become a bigger problem as ETFs become more popular.
+This means that these funds have greater risks associated with them since they lag the trends themselves.
+Moreover, because these new funds are largely untested, they have no track records to base solid buys on.

-Longs: Avoid the urge to trade.
+Longs: Avoid the Urge to Trade.
 In general, ETFs are like mutual funds.
-That means they are, in essence, long-term bets on broader market trends.
-So avoid the urge to trade them.
+Meaning they are, in essence, long-term bets on broader market trends.
+So, avoid the urges to trade them.
 As long as your original thesis is correct, holding them only makes sense.

-Now that you're more familiar with the ups and downs of exchange-traded funds, you can begin to make a decision on whether they're right for you.
+Now that you’re more familiar with the ups and downs of ETFs, you can begin to make a decision on whether they’re right for you.

 But before you go, we wanted to share a few red flags for you to look out for when shopping around for ETFs.
 Ignoring these red flags can be costly mistakes for any investor — regardless of their experience level.